jpwrobinson/OpenDerby/2_what_is_derby.md

 #### What is an Open Research Derby?

 In a Research Derby, researchers collaborate together over 24 hours to solve an unanswered science problem.
-Researchers are often graduate students from one university department or lab group - for example, the Earth-2-Ocean group at Simon Fraser University who published their analysis of XX.
+Past derbies have been run by graduate students from a university department or lab group who share research interests and collaborate regularly.
+For example, in a derby run by Simon Fraser University, ecology graduate students eventually published their analysis of digitized texts to identify pathways to conservation success.

 We extend this concept with Open Derby: solving an unanswered science problem in **open** collaboration.
-Participants will combine open data, Github, and R-markdown in an **open notebook** to ensure their findings are reproducible and openly available.
+Participants combine open data, Github, and R-markdown in an **open notebook** - so ensuring that their findings are reproducible and openly available - and submit their findings to an open access journal or (for higher impact journals) a preprint server.

-The Derby should be flexible for your research needs.
-We are a group of quantitative ecologists who are familiar with analysing large observational datasets

- analyse data in R (or your other favourite open source statistics software) write the manuscript in RMarkdown (or GoogleDocs, or XX, or xX)
+The original derby concept was developed for quantitative ecologists - we tend to analyse data in R, and feel more comfortable writing in R-markdown than LaTex.
+We recognise that other researchers may work with different open tools, such as Jupyter or LaTex, and we stress that **the Derby should be flexible for your research needs.**

+#### Our 5 point Derby checklist:

+1. gather open data to test a novel research question
+2. create open notebook in a public Github repository
+3. keep literature review open and editable (we like Google Sheets)
+4. analyse data with open source statistical software (we like R)
-publish all project development in an open notebook (we like Github) submit your manuscript to an open access journal (or preprint server and any journal you choose)
+5. write manuscript in a reproducible, open source format (we like Rmarkdown)
+6. submit your manuscript to an open access journal (or preprint server and any journal you choose)